 12. Especially with dark or black dogs but also for creative solutions, a reflector is very useful.
 If you want to test the possibilities you can easily make one yourself out of cardboard and white paint or foil wrapping.

 Working with dogs:

 13. Teach your dog to pose.
 (A little film with 5 tips)

 14. Or learn to manipulate. (new link will follow)

-15. Focus on your dog’s typical habits, expressions or goofy moments.
+15. Focus on your dog’s typical habits, expressions, or goofy moments.
 All the things that make your dog just who he is.
-Favourite toys, the seat by the window, the place where he sleeps,… And don’t throw away the bloopers with silly faces.
+Favorite toys, the seat by the window, the place where he sleeps,… And don’t throw away the bloopers with silly faces.
 Sometimes these are the most fun to look at afterward 🙂

 16. Be fast.
 Get your timing right.